 Auto-completion

 Various code completion features are available in the GitLab CI YAML files, automatic code completion suggestions are provided as you type.
-You can also use Ctrl + Space
+You can also use Ctrl + Space to trigger code completion manually.

 dependencies

-, the plugin will suggest all jobs defined in the known files with a link icon and the file containing the stages section.
+When you type dependencies:, the plugin will suggest all jobs defined in the known files with a link icon and the file containing the stages section.

 extends

-, the plugin will suggest all jobs defined in the known files with a link icon and the file containing the stages section.
+When you type extends:, the plugin will suggest all jobs defined in the known files with a link icon and the file containing the stages section.

 inputs

-section with an input icon and the file containing the inputs section.
+When you type $[[ inputs., the plugin will suggest all inputs defined in the inputs section with an input icon and the file containing the inputs section.

 Depending on the type of the input, the plugin will suggest different types of inputs.
 For example, if the input is a string, it will show a text icon, check mark for a boolean, map for array, etc.